Ú

-Ú, ú (u-acute) is a Latin letter used in the Czech, Dobrujan Tatar, Faroese, Hungarian, Icelandic, Karakalpak and Slovak writing systems.
+Ú (minuscule: ú), known as U-acute, is a Latin-script character composed of the letter U and an acute accent.
+It is found in the Czech, Dobrujan Tatar, Faroese, Hungarian, Icelandic, Karakalpak and Slovak writing systems.
 This letter also appears in Dutch, Frisian, Irish, Occitan, Catalan, Pinyin, Portuguese, Spanish, Italian, Galician, and Vietnamese as a variant of the letter "U".

 Usage in various languages

 Czech

 Ú/ú is the 34th letter of the Czech alphabet and represents a //uː// sound.
-It is mostly the first letter of the word, as in úhel 'angle'.
-If this sound is in the middle of the word, the letter is used instead, as in kůň 'horse'.
-Exceptionally, in the middle is written in compound words, such as trojúhelník triangle, in old words, such as ocún Colchicum, Kúsky, and in loanwords, such as Bejrút 'Beirut', Rút 'Ruth', múza 'muse', manikúra 'manicure', pedikúra 'pedicure', štrúdl 'strudel'.
+It is usually the first letter of a word, as in úhel 'angle'.
+If the sound is in the middle of the word, the letter is used instead, as in kůň 'horse'.
+Exceptionally, in the middle is written in compound words, such as trojúhelník triangle, in old words, such as ocún 'colchicum', Kúsky, and in loanwords, such as Bejrút 'Beirut', Rút 'Ruth', múza 'muse', manikúra 'manicure', pedikúra 'pedicure', štrúdl 'strudel'.

 Dobrujan Tatar

 Ú/ú is the 28th letter of Dobrujan Tatar alphabet, represents the hight rounded half-advanced ATR or soft vowel /ʉ/ as in "sút" [s̶ʉt̶] 'milk'.
 In the vicinity of semivowel y, which occurs rarely, its articulation shifts to high rounded ATR or soft /y/, close to Turkish pronunciation, as in "súymek" [s̶ym̶ec] 'to love'.